 The many monuments and buildings show the religious, military, political and commercial development of the city.
-Solothurn, for example, remained Catholic, as witnessed by the Jesuit church (1680-1689) and the seat (since 1828) of the diocese of Basel.
+Solothurn remained Catholic, as witnessed by the Jesuit church (1680-1689) and the seat (since 1828) of the diocese of Basel.

 One of the many unique historical buildings is the Zeitglockturm from 1545.
 The astronomical clock has three functions.
 The clock indicates the hours of day and night and the sun and moon location of these celestial bodies.
 The tower was built in 1152 by Duke Konrad of Zähringen (1090-1152), as part of the castle.

-The lucrative commercial ties with France focused for centuries on the mercenaries business.
+The lucrative commercial ties with France focused in particular on the mercenaries’ business.
 The French king was very impressed by the Swiss fighting spirit and power.
 This trade financed many splendid public and private buildings of the city.